El Salvador: where the right to abortion remains a crime

 In contrast to El Salvador, Mexico and Colombia have made significant progress.
 Mexico's Supreme Court declared the criminalization of abortion unconstitutional, and Colombia joined the green wave, decriminalizing it and marking a milestone in the region for reproductive rights.

-Abortion is a fundamental right linked to women's equality, health, and autonomy.
-Denying this right affects their ability to decide about their lives and limits their access to other rights and freedoms.
+Abortion is a fundamental right linked to equality, health, and women's autonomy.
+Denying this right affects their ability to make decisions about their lives and limits their access to other rights and freedoms.
 The CEDAW Convention urges States to review their abortion laws and guarantee safe reproductive health services, eliminating punitive measures against women.

 An essential right

-When abortion is performed using WHO-recommended methods appropriate for the stage of pregnancy and assisted by trained personnel, it is a safe and simple procedure.
+When abortion is performed using methods recommended by the WHO, appropriate to the stage of pregnancy and assisted by trained personnel, it is a safe and simple procedure.

-However, according to the WHO, only half of abortions are performed under these conditions.
+However, according to the WHO, only half of all abortions are performed under these conditions.
 Unsafe abortions cause approximately 39,000 deaths annually and result in the hospitalization of millions of women due to complications.
-Most of these deaths are concentrated in low-income countries, with more than 60% in Africa and 30% in Asia, affecting people in the most vulnerable situations.
+The majority of these deaths occur in low-income countries, with over 60% in Africa and 30% in Asia, disproportionately affecting people in the most vulnerable situations.

-This article was originally published in Alharaca (El Salvador) and is being published in Presentes as part of an agreement with this partner media outlet.
+This article was originally published in Alharaca (El Salvador) and we are publishing it in Presentes as part of an agreement with this partner media outlet.

 SUPPORT US